EscanBE/everlast/tests/e2e/README.md

 The End-to-End (E2E) testing suite provides an environment for running end-to-end tests on our chain.
-It is used for testing chain upgrades, as it allows for initializing multiple Everlast chains with different versions.
+It is used for testing chain upgrades, as it allows for initializing multiple EverLast chains with different versions.

 - [End-to-End Testing Suite](#end-to-end-testing-suite)
     - [Quick Start](#quick-start)